fynnfluegge/doc-comments-ai/README.md

 <div align="center">

 Focus on writing your code, let LLMs write the documentation for you.
-With just a few keystrokes in your terminal by using the OpenAI API or 100% local LLMs without any data leaks.
+With just a few keystrokes in your terminal by using OpenAI or 100% local LLMs without any data leaks.

 Built with [langchain](https://github.com/langchain-ai/langchain), [lama.cpp](https://github.com/ggerganov/llama.cpp) and [treesitter](https://github.com/tree-sitter/tree-sitter).